Ottawa Fire Department installs devices to alert vehicles of its presence at emergencies

 By providing motorists more time to react, the system has been proven to reduce the risk of collision between emergency vehicles and civilian vehicles by as much as 90%, making both drivers and responders safer.

-When the city received its new tower truck in 2023, the system was already installed on it.
-Through that use, the OFD found it worked so well, especially in the downtown area, that it decided to install the alerts on all of its EMS vehicles.
+When the city received its new tower truck in 2023, the system already was installed on it.
+Through that use, the OFD found it worked so well, especially in the downtown area, that it decided to install the alerts on all of its emergency medical services vehicles.

-The total cost is about $2,800 per year for all the city’s EMS vehicles.
+The total cost is about $2,800 per year for all of the city’s EMS vehicles.

 The alerts are accessible through the Waze navigation app and Apple Maps, which are free-to-use and compatible with mobile phones and device and/or integrated to the dashboards on many newer vehicles.
 They are available on infotainment screens on many vehicles, including the 2018 and newer models of Jeep, Ram, Chrysler and Dodge through the Emergency Vehicle Alert System feature.